 Coral reefs are among the most valuable ecosystems on the planet.
 Yet, they’re under threat from several global stressors including the effects of climate change.
-While irresponsible tourism can pose a further threat to corals, well-managed tourism can provide many benefits.
+While irresponsible tourism can pose a further threat to corals, well-managed tourism can provide many benefits and can protect the ocean.
 These benefits include economic opportunities for local communities that rely on coral reefs.

 Reducing direct local threats – by following environmental best practice – is critical.
 This is because it allows reefs to be more resilient to those stressors.
 So, every guest you can inspire to become more sustainable makes a positive difference to the future of our reefs.

 The purpose of the Green Fins initiative is to encourage, educate, inspire and empower people to protect coral reefs.
 As a Green Fins dive guide – and environmental role model – you are at the forefront of ocean conservation.
 You play a vital role in helping your guests learn why we should protect the ocean and how they can help.
 But how on earth do you teach your guests to be better, more environmentally friendly divers?
 It’s much simpler than you might think!

 Credit: Brook Peterson / Coral Reef Image Bank

 Here, The Reef-World Foundation – which coordinates the Green Fins initiative internationally in partnership with the UN Environment Programme – shares a few great ways you can inspire your guests to be more environmentally conscious and protect our oceans for future generations:

 Help them understand why it’s so important to protect the ocean

 The fact your guests are diving with you shows they already have an interest in the ocean.
 But many of them, particularly those who live in cities far from the ocean, may not understand how important underwater ecosystems are.
 As their guide, you can act as an environmental role model.
 You can teach them about the value of coral and why it’s so important to protect it.

 Having a few fun facts up your sleeve can help bring this to life.
 Did you know: